diothor/dcp-python/README.md

 ## [Udemy Algorithms Course questions](udemy-course)
 On Udemy there is cool [course](https://www.udemy.com/course/algorithms-and-data-structures-in-python/) about algorithms and data structures.
-It contains some interview questions for each chapter.
+It contains some interview problems for each chapter.
 Solutions for these questions can be found in this section.

 ## [Sort Algortithms](sort)